 - 9. The assurance practitioner is required to comply with ASAE 3000 and this ASAE when performing assurance engagements on controls, other than engagements required to be conducted under ASAE 3402.
 This ASAE supplements, but does not replace, ASAE 3000, and expands on how ASAE 3000 is to be applied to limited and reasonable assurance engagements on controls.
 This ASAE applies the requirements in ASAE 3000 to attestation engagements and adapts those requirements, as necessary, to direct engagements on controls.
 ASAE 3000 includes requirements in relation to such topics as engagement acceptance, planning, obtaining evidence and documentation that apply to all assurance engagements, including engagements conducted in accordance with this ASAE.
 The Assurance Framework, which defines and describes the elements and objectives of an assurance engagement, provides the context for understanding this ASAE and ASAE 3000. - 10.
-Compliance with ASAE 3000 requires, among other things, that the assurance practitioner complies with relevant ethical requirements related to assurance engagements.
-(Ref: Para.
-19) It also requires the lead assurance practitioner to be a member of a firm that applies ASQC 1.
-(13) - 11.
-An assurance engagement performed under this ASAE may be part of a larger engagement.
-In such circumstances, this ASAE is relevant only to the portion of the engagement relating to assurance on controls. - 12.
-If multiple standards are applicable to an assurance engagement on controls, the assurance practitioner applies, in addition to ASAE 3000, either: - (a) if the engagement can be separated into parts, the standard relevant to each part of the engagement; or - (b) if the engagement cannot be separated into parts, the standard which is most directly relevant to the subject matter. - 13.
-Assurance conclusions on controls are often required by regulators or users in conjunction with assurance conclusions on financial reports, other historical financial information, compliance and/or other subject matters.
-In addition, service auditors may be engaged to report under ASAE 3402, on controls at a service organisation that are likely to be relevant to user entities' internal control as it relates to financial reporting, as well as to report under this ASAE, on controls over operational or compliance requirements, as agreed in a service level
+Compliance with ASAE 3000 requires, among other things, that the assurance practitioner complies with relevant ethical requirements related to assurance engagements, or other professional requirements, or requirements in law or regulation, that are at least as demanding.
+11 (Ref: Para.
+19) It also requires the lead assurance practitioner 12 to be a member of a firm that applies ASQM 1 or other professional requirements, or requirements in law or regulation, that are at least as demanding as ASQM 1.13 - An assurance engagement performed under this ASAE may be part of a larger engagement.
+In 11. such circumstances, this ASAE is relevant only to the portion of the engagement relating to assurance on controls. - 12.
+If multiple standards are applicable to an assurance engagement on controls, the assurance practitioner applies, in addition to ASAE 3000, either: - (a) if the engagement can be separated into parts, the standard relevant to each part of the engagement; or - if the engagement cannot be separated into parts, the standard which is most directly (b) relevant to the subject matter.